phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Model Parameters

 When the sim is run with `?dev`, a _Developer_ accordion box will appear in the upper-left corner of each screen.
-This provides controls for tuning various model parameters, and making enabling other development features (pickup coil sample points, pickup coil debugger, etc.)
+It provides controls for tuning various model parameters, and enabling other development features (pickup coil sample points, pickup coil debugger, etc.)

 ### Clock